ishivendratripathi/Asteriod/README.md

-# A static landing page
+# Entropy Labs Website

+A simple static website built with React, Shadcn, and Tailwind.

 ### Development
 ```bash